Some weeks ago I have decided to start all new projects rather with the programming language D than with C++. My reasons are the following:

 Finally two samples for Traits (sizeofClassInstance and allMembers) are tested.
 Traits are similar to RTTI in C++ or reflection in Java.
 Whereas RTTI and Java reflection offer run time information, Traits in D offer only compile time information.
 I use here simple Traits using the keyword __traits.
 There is also a more elaborate D module called std.traits.

 Function pointers are also - except the syntax - very similar to C or C++.
 One warning however: don't confuse function pointers with delegates!
 Function pointers are a much simpler concept than delegates.
 As shown in this sample program, a function pointer is a variable that can be assigned an address of a function (routine, procedure, method).
 This variable can be used to call the actually assigned routine in the normal call syntax.
 The "address-of" operator & must be used for the address of the target routine.
-You have to use the keyword function for the declaration as in this declaration:
+You have to use the keyword function for the declaration as in this sample:

 Function pointers are useful when you have to decide at run time which function should be called.
 Function pointers are - unlike delegates - basic types.
-They have no useful properties in D.
+They have no useful properties in D. Compared to C and C++ the syntax is much easier and more intuitive.

 Function templates are useful if you want to write the same function body for varying arguments.
 In my sample a small routine can be invoked with integer, string and double arguments.
 The syntax for the declaration is very similar to class templates.
 For more complex applications you should consider virtual methods in classes that are related via derivation.